 The Committee shall consist of at least two members of the Board.
-No Committee member shall be an employee of the Company and each member shall be free from any relationship that would interfere with the exercise of his or her independent judgment, as determined by the Board, in accordance with the applicable independence requirements of the Nasdaq Stock Market ("Nasdaq"), when and as required by Nasdaq.
+No Committee member shall be an employee of the Company and each member shall be free from any relationship that would interfere with the exercise of his or her independent judgment, as determined by the Board, in accordance with the applicable independence requirements of the Nasdaq Stock Market (“Nasdaq”), when and as required by Nasdaq.
 The members of the Committee and the Chairman of the Committee shall be appointed by and serve at the discretion of the Board.
 Vacancies on the Committee shall be filled by the Board.

 In fulfilling its function and responsibilities, the Committee should give due consideration to the following operating principles and processes: